AminatBostanova/radius/README.md

 ## Radius
-[Radius](https://radius-ny.web.app/ target="blank") is a website that allows users to shop for rental properties and explore the nearby neighborhoods all in one place, without navigating to different sites.
+[Radius](https://radius-ny.web.app/){:target="_blank" rel="noopener"} is a website that allows users to shop for rental properties and explore the nearby neighborhoods all in one place, without navigating to different sites.
 You can view a video introduction [here](https://www.youtube.com/watch?v=Hraeg3iwS3U&feature=youtu.be).

 ![](src/css/HomePage.png)